Beliavsky/Fortran-code-on-GitHub/README.md

 [ce-fortran](https://github.com/fabiankindermann/ce-fortran/): program and compiler Database that accompanies the book "Introduction to Computational Economics using Fortran" (2018), by Fehr and Kindermann

+[DeadlyDebtCrises](https://github.com/gabrielgggg/DeadlyDebtCrises): code and data appendix for [Deadly Debt Crises: COVID-19 in Emerging Markets](https://www.minneapolisfed.org/research/staff-reports/deadly-debt-crises-covid-19-in-emerging-markets), accepted for publication by The Review of Economic Studies, by Cristina Arellano, Yan Bai, and Gabriel Mihalache

 [defaultModel](https://github.com/gabrielgggg/defaultModel): Fortran+OpenMP implementation of the canonical sovereign default model with long-term debt, by Gabriel Mihalache.
 Solved with discrete choice methods.
 The [MaturityExtension](https://github.com/gabrielgggg/MaturityExtension) repo is associated with the paper [Sovereign default resolution through maturity extension](https://www.sciencedirect.com/science/article/abs/pii/S0022199620300453), Journal of International Economics (2020).

 [firingcosts_petit2021](https://github.com/borjapetit/firingcosts_petit2021): replication package for the working paper [Aggregate effects of firing costs with endogenous firm productivity growth (2021)](https://borjapetit.github.io/files/papers/petit_firing.pdf) by Borja Petit.
 The codes use OpenMP for parallelization and GNUplot to generate the graphs.